 In a previous blog post, I wrote about how best to communicate security risk to executives.
 In that article you will find some ideas for how to understand your company’s acceptable security risk profile.
 Once you have an understanding of which security incidents your company cares most about mitigating, and which resources they consider most critical to protect, you have the beginnings of the conversation about the required budget.

 Avoid the knee-jerk reaction to “cut your budget”

-Being told to “cut your budget by 20%” can shock any functional leader.
-Our natural reaction is to deny the possibility, to say we cannot possibly do that, and to try to find a way to avoid the cut if possible.
-But if this request is made of you at work, instead of going directly to “no” or “I can’t,” start by saying “yes.”
+Being told to “cut your budget by 20%” can be a shock to any functional leader.
+Our natural reaction is to deny the possibility.
+We tend to find ways to avoid the cut if possible.
+Instead of avoiding the cut, try saying “yes” and then seeing what you can do about it.

 One workable approach is to say “Sure, let me see what I can do.
 I’ll get back to you in a couple of weeks”.
 Did you just promise finance you’d cut your budget by 20%?
 No. But you did clearly communicate that you will look into the request and find potential ways to meet that request.
 The willingness to engage in the exercise, and look into what can be done, sets you up in an active and engaged partnership to find savings.
 You should be mindful that the money being spent is being spent for a reason – to protect company-critical resources.
 You cannot simply reduce those protections without thought and examination, and agreement from the business executives who set the risk tolerance in the first place.